 How Do Kondratieff Waves Work?

 Kondratieff identified several long-term cycles that alternate between high growth and slow-growth economic cycles.
-The cycles were based on agricultural commodities and copper prices in European countries, where he observed periods of evolution and self-correction in the different economic activities that were carried out in the domestic economies.
-The cycles lasted 50 to 60 years, and they comprised various stages that were repetitive in nature.
-The cycles include:
+The cycles were based largely on agricultural commodities and copper prices in European countries, where he observed periods of evolution and self-correction in the different economic activities that were carried out in the domestic economies.
+The cycles lasted approximately 50 to 60 years, and they were comprised of various stages that were repetitive in nature.
+The identified cycles include: